bailehang/UDACity2/README.md

 - an actor-critic algorithm, the Deep Deterministic Policy Gradients (DDPG) algorithm
 - an actor-critic algorithm, the Proximal Policy Optimization (PPO) algorithm

-## Getting started
+## Getting Started

+1. There is a provided conda enviroment file `drlnd.yml` create an enviroment as shown below.

-1. `conda env create -n drlnd --file drlnd.yml`,  Install the necessary environment.
+   `conda env create -n drlnd --file drlnd.yml`,  Install the necessary environment.

+2. Then activate the envroment.

-2. `conda activate drlnd`
+   `conda activate drlnd`

-3. The first deployment requires a unity environment,  find directory and unzip the `Reacher_Windows_x86_64.zip` to the current directory
+3. The first deployment requires a unity environment,  find the directory and unzip the `Reacher_Windows_x86_64.zip` to the current directory

-4. `jupyter notebook Continuous_Control.ipynb`
+4. Finally launch jupyter. `jupyter notebook Continuous_Control.ipynb`

-5. The training can be run directly in the notebook
+## Instructions

+Open the file `Continuous_Control.ipynb` and run all code section to train a model in `weights` folder.